 Good writers must be able to determine whether the information they are providing is factual or not.
 One problem typical of the English essays by college students (as can be seen from the sample essays below) is that students often present opinions as though they are facts.
 But opinions are not facts; they are based on attitudes or feelings and can vary from individual to individual.
-Opinions cannot be conclusively91 proven right or wrong.
+Opinions cannot be conclusively89 proven right or wrong.
 Facts, on the other hand, do not change from person to person.
 Facts are things that exist and can be proven true.
 An example of facts: Beijing is the Capital of China.
-An example of opinions: Beijing is a charming city.